exasol/exasol-testcontainers/doc/design.md

 The `Plugin` allows controlling functions of an EXAoperation plug-in.

+## `ExasolDriverManager`

+The `ExasolDriverManager` is responsible for installing and uninstalling drivers for external data sources.

 # Runtime

 This section describes the runtime behavior of the software.